mamelara/spack/lib/spack/docs/tutorial_sc16.rst

 This was the 3-hour introduction to Spack with lectures and live demos.
 It was presented as a tutorial at `Supercomputing 2016
 <http://sc16.supercomputing.org>`_.
-For NERSC, we will be following an abridged
+We will be running through a modified version
-version of the tutorial as well as highlight some features available in Spack that were not presented at SC16.
+of this tutorial meant for NERSC.

 .. _sc16-slides: